 The medical term for sciatica is acute nerve root compression or radiculopathy which is pressure on the sciatic nerve resulting in symptoms of numbness, pins and needles and pain.
 The cause of pressure can be a slipped disc, also known as a herniated or prolapsed disc, disc degeneration which is wear and tear, or muscle tension for example from piriformis syndrome.
-Rarely something less common such as a tumors, bony growths called stenosis or infections of the spine can cause sciatic symptoms.
+Rarely something less common such as a tumor, bony growths called stenosis or infections of the spine can cause sciatica symptoms.

 A prolapsed disc, herniated disc or slipped disc as it is sometimes known is not simply a disc that has slipped out of place.
 Intervertebral discs separate the bones of the spine (or vertebrae) and their function is to act as shock absorbers for the spine and allow movement.

-The intervertebral discs are filled with a gelantinous substance in the middle called nucleus pulposus and when a disc prolapses this jelly-like centre squeezes out and puts pressure on the spinal cord compressing the nerve routes and causing pain.
+The intervertebral discs are filled with a gelatinous substance in the middle called nucleus pulposus and when a disc prolapses this jelly-like centre squeezes out and puts pressure on the spinal cord compressing the nerve routes and causing pain.

 Depending on where the sciatic nerve is pinched will determine where the pain radiates.
 The L5-S1 disc at the very base of the spine is the disc most commonly damaged.

 Read more about a slipped disc